NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 `python.buildEnv` should be used with `ignoreCollisions = true`.

 #### Setup hooks {#setup-hooks}

-The following are setup hooks specifically for Python packages.
-Most of these are used in `buildPythonPackage`.

 - `eggUnpackhook` to move an egg to the correct folder so it can be installed with the `eggInstallHook`